 Action and (Who Should Take It) Requirements or Conditions to be met for the action can occur.
-Timefram e Before a Disaster Verify communication and warning systems are functioning - drills Every 15 d ays Have warning messages prepared in advance.
+Timefram e Before a Disaster Verify communication and warning systems are functioning - drills Every 15 d lays Have warning messages prepared in advance.
 Warning Receive and dispatch warnings.
 (Task Force) Coordinate with Telecommunications Task Force As received d.
 Verify warnings received and understood.
-(Task Force) Within hours dispatch.
-1-2 of Independently confirm warnings if possible (Task Force) As time all ows.
+(Task Force) Within 1-2 hours of dispatch.
+Independently confirm warnings if possible (Task Force) As time all lows.